Skip to content

 startup reyn.yaml OUT-set Captured once at boot; never re-read

-runtime .reyn/hooks.yaml IN-set Re-read on every reload
+runtime .reyn/config/hooks.yaml IN-set Re-read on every reload

 per-agent .reyn/agents/<name>/hooks.yaml IN-set Re-read on every reload